Programs and Management

 - Training will be made available to parents throughout the school year.
 (Example of Topics: Discipline, Challenging Behavior, Child Personal Safety, Nutrition, Health, Mental Health, and Kindergarten School Readiness)

-- Policy Council reviews policies, advises and makes recommendations to the MVAC Board of Directors.
+- Policy Council reviews policies, approves, advises and makes recommendations to the MVAC Board of Directors.

-- Each Parent Committee elects a representative and an alternate from their classroom to serve on this council.
+- Each local Parent Committee elects a representative and an alternate from their classroom to serve on the Policy Council.

 - Representatives from each classroom keep information flowing back and forth between Parent Committees and the Policy Council.

-- Policy Council meetings are held once a month at the Administration office in Mankato.
+- Policy Council meetings are held once a month at the Mankato Head Start classroom site in Mankato.